cyyynthia/atcute/packages/oauth/browser-client/README.md

 	const answers = result.Answer?.filter(isAnswerTxt).map(extractTxtData) ?? [];

 	for (let i = 0; i < answers.length; i++) {
-		// If the line does not start with "did=", skip it if (!answers[i].startsWith(PREFIX)) {
+		// skip if the line does not start with "did=" if (!answers[i].startsWith(PREFIX)) {
 			continue;
 		}

-		// Ensure no other entry starting with "did=" follows for (let j = i + 1; j < answers.length; j++) {
+		// ensure there is no other entry starting with "did=" for (let j = i + 1; j < answers.length; j++) {
 			if (answers[j].startsWith(PREFIX)) {
 				break;